Introduction

 This build is strong on its own, but some parties work better than others.
 If your party has these things, you can expect your build to be even more impactful.

-Allies with AoE patterns.
-Your pushes and pulls are only going to find value around half the time if you’re only using them for your own purposes.
+_Allies with AOE patterns._ Your pushes and pulls are only going to find value around half the time if you’re only using them for your own purposes.
 Traps and hazardous terrain are the easiest way to compound the value, but you can’t bank on them appearing in every scenario.
 Instead, you can use these to line enemies up for your allies in order to deal extra damage.
 Classes like the Spellweaver and Cragheart have enough abilities that care about patterns that you’ll be able to massively improve their prospects.

 _A tanky friend._ This build is happy to take a hit here or there, but it’s not your goal to absorb the damage for your whole team.
 If you’re taking the full force of the enemy team each round, you’re going to drop quickly.
 Ideally you’ll avoid as many hits as you can, but inevitably damage is going to slip through, and you can’t afford to take it all.
 Convince an ally to help you absorb some of the damage, either directly by taking hits themself, or indirectly by contributing additional crowd control on the deadliest foes.